Last Updated on October 14, 2023 by Joanne Harper

-As hermit crabs grow, they should be given shells 3/8 – 1/2 an inch wider at the opening than their existing shell.
-To measure your hermit crab’s current shell, lay a ruler across the widest point of the shell’s opening.
-This diameter is how you gauge the size of the next shell.
-New shells should be cleaned before being placed in the tank.
-Likewise, wild-foraged shells need to be sterilized in boiling primed water for 10 minutes.
+As hermit crabs grow, they need shells ¼ an inch wider at the opening than their existing shell.
+To measure the current shell, lay a ruler across the widest point of the opening.

-Hermit crabs are fussy about new shells, so offer each one 3-5 shells to choose from.
-These shells should never be painted or decorated in any manner.
-Such shells are unhealthy and even toxic for hermit crabs.
-The best options come from natural sea snails, as they are strong, roomy, and afford ample protection from falls.
+Hermit crabs are selective about new shells, so offer 3 to 5 each.
+The shells should never be painted.
+The best option is natural sea snails, which are roomy and afford protection from falls.

 How To Measure Hermit Crab Shells

-Hermit crabs don’t grow their own shells.
+Hermit crabs don’t grow shells.
 Instead, they recycle empty gastropod shells and turn them into homes.
-This means that hermit crabs need to trade in their shells for bigger ones as they grow.
-To provide an appropriate selection, you will need to measure the shells to ensure they are big enough.
+Hermies need to trade in their shells for bigger shells as they grow.

-A shell is measured across the widest point of its opening.
-Using a ruler, carefully measure your hermit crab’s existing shell.
-The diameter of the shell at its widest point is what you need to note down.
-Once you have your measurements, you can do the same for potential new shells.
+A shell is measured from the widest point of its opening.
+Using a ruler, measure the hermit crab’s existing shell.
+Note the diameter of the shell at its widest point.

-New shells should be roughly a ¼ inch wider than the hermit crab’s existing shell.
-Pick 3-5 new shells that vary in size to give the hermie a few options.
-It is also wise to match the general shape of the existing shell, especially at the opening.
-“O” shape and “D” shape openings are the most popular with hermit crabs.
+New shells should be ¼ inch wider than the hermit crab’s existing shell.
+Pick 3-5 new shells that vary in size to give the hermit crabs several options.

-Hermit crab shells can be found in pet stores or online, where they are sold in bulk.
-Aside from that, you can often find appropriate shells at craft stores or gift shops.
-Be careful of those sold outside of pet stores, however.
-Sometimes they are cleaned with harsh chemicals.
+Hermit crab shells can be found in pet stores or online in bulk.
+Sometimes, you can find suitable shells at craft stores or gift shops.

 Hermit Crab Shell Size Chart